Non-locally modular regular types in classifiable theories: Introduction

 \section{Introduction}

 In obtaining the uncountable spectrum of any classifiable theory $T$ in \cite{HHL}, localizations of $\omega$-stability near certain regular types were considered.
 A regular type $p\in S(M)$ over a countable $M$ is {\em locally totally transcendental} (locally t.t.) if it is not orthogonal to a $q\in S(M)$ that is strongly regular and for which there is a constructible (and hence prime) model over $M$ and any realization of $q$.
 There are examples of depth zero non-trivial regular types in classifiable theories which are not locally t.t (see for instance Example \ref{ex2.3}).
 We intend to consider the manner in which models dominated by such types are constructed in future papers.
 In this paper, we concentrate on {\em non-locally modular} regular types $p$ and prove that they are all locally t.t.\ in a very strong way.
 The two main results build on the dichotomy theorem of Hrushovski and Shelah in \cite{HrSh}.
-Here, we prove that if a stationary $q\in S(A)$ is $p$-semiregular then \begin{itemize} \item $q$ is strongly $p$-semiregular (see Definition~\ref{stronglysr}); and \item $q$ is depth-zero like and ``domination implies isolation" (DI), (see Definitions~\ref{depth0like} and \ref{DIdef}) hence if $q$ is based on a model $M$ then there is a constructible model $N\supseteq Mb$ for any realization $b$ of $q|M$, and moreover, any $N\supseteq Mb$ that is dominated by $b$ over $M$ is constructible. \end{itemize} It is this last result which produces in particular the following easy to state theorem:
+Here, we prove that if a stationary $q\in S(A)$ is $p$-semiregular then \begin{itemize} \item $q$ is strongly $p$-semiregular (see Definition~\ref{stronglysr}); and \item $q$ is depth-zero like and ``domination implies isolation" (DI), (see Definitions~\ref{depth0like} and \ref{DIdef}) hence if $q$ is based on a model $M$ then there is a constructible, minimal model $N\supseteq Mb$ over $Mb$ for any realization $b$ of $q|M$, and moreover, any $N\supseteq Mb$ that is dominated by $b$ over $M$ is constructible and minimal over $Mb$. \end{itemize} It is this last result which produces in particular the following easy to state theorem:

-{\bf Theorem~\ref{atomic2}} Suppose that $T$ is classifiable and $M$ is any model.
-If $p\in S(M)$ is regular but not locally modular and $b$ is any realization of $p$ then every model $N$ containing $M$ that is dominated by $b$ over $M$ is both constructible and minimal over $Mb$.
+{\bf Theorem~\ref{atomic2}} {\em Suppose that $M$ is any model of a classifiable theory.
+If $p\in S(M)$ is regular but not locally modular and $b$ is any realization of $p$, then every model $N$ containing $M$ that is dominated by $b$ over $M$ is both constructible and minimal over $Mb$.}